vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 \(TS 2\) v.
 21\).
 Only Indra and Bhagavat Sthāṇu \(i.e. Maheśvara\) are able to

-preserve their composure, but the latter’s excessive desire to watch her \( draṣṭu-kāmasya cātyartham

-. \) leads to the coming forth of three more faces \( mukha\), one directed towards the south, which is possessed of curling lashes \( a˜
+preserve their composure, but the latter’s excessive desire to watch her \( draṣṭu-kāmasya cātyarthaṁ\) leads to the coming forth of three more faces \( mukha\), one directed towards the south, which is possessed of curling lashes \( añcita-

-ncita-

 pakṣmāntam\), one to the west and one to the north, the latter two not further qualified \(TS 2 vv.
 22–24\).
 In this way Sthāṇu Mahādeva became four-faced